oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/double_buffering/README.md

 1. Perform the input processing for the first two kernel executions and queue them both.
 2. Immediately call the `process_output()` method (automatically blocked by the SYCL* runtime) on the first kernel completing because of the implicit data dependency.
 3. When the first kernel completes, the second kernel begins executing immediately because it was already queued.
-4. While the second kernel runs, the host processes the output data from the first kernel and prepares the input data for the third kernel.
+4. While the second kernel runs, the host processes the output data from the first kernel and prepares the third kernel's input data.
 5. As long as the above operations complete before the second kernel completes, the third kernel is queued early enough to allow it to be launched immediately after the second kernel.

 The process then repeats.